vincentl/aquilo/README.md

   -d examples/pistachio.yaml
 ```

-# From Aquillo Recipe YAML to Display
+# From Aquilo Recipe YAML to Display

-Processing an Aquillo recipe to produce a pleasing presentation requires determining the position of each node, the geometry of directed edges including the coordinates where the edge leaves one node and enters another node, and most importantly the textual representation of each node. **Source** and **Sink** nodes are relatively simple, but **Operation** nodes are complex with several optional values.
+Processing an Aquilo recipe to produce a pleasing presentation requires determining the position of each node, the geometry of directed edges including the coordinates where the edge leaves one node and enters another node, and most importantly the textual representation of each node. **Source** and **Sink** nodes are relatively simple, but **Operation** nodes are complex with several optional values.
 Translatable strings must also be processed.

 ## _TODO_